BPMN Symbols Cheat Sheet: Every Element Explained with Examples

 Connecting Objects and Artifacts

-Data Object (page icon with folded corner) represents data required or produced by a task.
-Text Annotation (bracket with text) adds a clarifying note to any element.
-Group (dashed rounded rectangle) visually groups related elements without affecting the flow.
+Data Object (page icon with a folded corner): represents data required or produced by a task.

 Putting It All Together